 Note this counts only the direct cost of providing infrastructure.
 Many researchers have argued that the true cost of greenfields/suburban infrastructure should include numerous indirect costs, such as: blight and abandonment of urban centers; health costs associated with less walking in car-dependent environments; and greater energy (and other natural resource) consumption.
-Further, this accounting only represents that capital side of the equation, and a full accounting would also include the presumably greater operation and maintenance costs of sprawl-related infrastructure.
+The latter point (natural resource consumption) was the subject of a separate CNT study.
+Further, the current analysis only represents that capital side of the equation, and a full accounting would also include the presumably greater operation and maintenance costs of sprawl-related infrastructure.